AlCorreia/SUM2019/README.md

 # Towards scalable and robust sum-product networks - SUM2019

 This is the code for the paper "Towards scalable and robust sum-product networks" presented at the 13th international conference on Scalable Uncertainty Management (SUM 2019).

 It is essentially an implementation of LearnSPN [1] in R, with a few important contributions:
 1. **Robust estimates**: The model is capable of giving an estimate of the *robustness* of each classification.
 Roughly speaking, we see how much we can perturb the parameters of the SPN without changing the final output.
 The robustness value of each prediction quantifies this pertubation, with larger values for more robust predictions.
+More formally, these robustness values stem from a *credal* interpretation of SPNs; see [2] for a thorough discussion.

 2. **Class-selective SPNs**: These are SPNs where class indicators come at the very top of the network.
 Another way to see this is that we have a mixture of SPNs, one for each class in the dataset.
 We show that *class-selective* SPNs not only outperform regular SPNs at classification tasks but also facilitate the computation of robustness estimates.

 3. **Memory caches**: When running an SPN over a large dataset or repeated times (for instance, to compute robustness estimates) many nodes are evaluated at the same evidence many times.
 We show that having a simple memory cache at the nodes avoids unnecessary calculations and has considerable impact on the SPN's inference time.

 ---
 If this material has been useful to you, please consider citing

 Correia, Alvaro HC, and Cassio P. de Campos.
 "Towards scalable and robust sum-product networks."
 International Conference on Scalable Uncertainty Management.
 Springer, Cham, 2019.

 ```